 Investment in society

 A port cannot be successful without the support of local people and the region it serves.
 At APM Terminals Callao, Peru, Henrik Kristensen hopes his team’s close cooperation and collaboration inside and outside the terminal gates will guarantee long-term success for the expanding terminal.

 We invest in society through financial donations, staff time, equipment and free container-handling services in case of emergencies.
 These initiatives are long-term, mutually beneficial investments that help us engage our local communities, helping them become more resilient, and fostering socio-economic development.

-We are part of the Logistics Emergency Team
+Logistics Emergency Team

+Facilitated by the World Economic Forum, the Logistic Emergency Teams (LET) is a partnership between the UN World Food Programme, Maersk Group, UPS and Agility.
 In the event of a large scale natural disaster, LET provides emergency support in the form of logistics.